 Although people usually associate HOKA with just the thickest maximalist running shoes, they actually offer three levels of cushioning.
 All of the shoes are surprisingly lightweight despite their generous amount of cushioning.

-New Balance offers running shoes with a wide range in the amount of cushioning provided.
+New Balance offers running shoes with a wide range of cushioning options.
 In general, cushioning materials include light foams like Fresh Foam or FuelCell to provide a softness without adding much weight.

 New Balance has many stability and motion control shoes for runners who need extra control for overpronation.